Documentation

 Click Add service plan.

-A window named Create service plan opens.
+A window titled Create service plan opens.

 3. Enter the plan name